-The misconceptions about agbioscience presented an opportunity to educate students and universities, connect students with jobs, and connect employers with a better (more informed, capable, and excited) talent pipeline.
-The market had potential for AgriNovus’ product because nothing like it currently existed.
-Our team had to define what the product would look like, how it would speak, and what its primary features would be.
+The misconceptions about agbioscience presented an opportunity to educate students and universities, connect students with jobs and connect employers with a better (more informed, capable and excited) talent pipeline.
+The market had potential for AgriNovus’s product because nothing like it currently existed.
+Our team had to define what the product would look like, how it would speak and what its primary features would be.

 Ultimately we had to answer the questions — what does “forward thinking” look like?
-How does one convey “innovation?”
+How do you convey “innovation?”
 How do you make a product that can change the perception of an entire industry and encourage talent to shift their career path?

 To build the product from scratch, we focused on market and user research to better understand the audience, defined the MVP for the development team, and built a brand identity that excites and interests today’s college students.

 AgriNovus is a mission-driven organization focused on fueling Indiana’s agbioscience economy.
 Since AgriNovus is nonprofit, the stakeholders were less concerned with increasing revenue and more focused on educating, attracting and helping others in the industry attract and retain talent.
 The best way to fill the rapidly increasing talent demand is to educate students about the industry and career opportunities.

 So, we built a product that helps students find relevant agbioscience careers, and lays out the best path for them to get there.